 Step-by-Step Example

-Calculate labor costs
+Add labor costs for production

-Add supplies and overhead
+Add equipment depreciation, QC, and overhead

 Real-World Use Cases